Pixelicc/mowojang-js/README.md

 All Validator Functions are exported combined as `validate.x`.

 - `UUID()`: Returns whether the provided String is an valid UUID (Accepts both undashed and dashed UUIDv4 Strings)
-- `username()`: Returns whether the provided String is an valid Username
+- `username()`: Returns whether the provided String is an valid Username (Accepts a second argument stating the minimum length required to pass the validation)
 - `player()` Combines the above

 ## ⚙️ Development